team33/thekraken/README.txt

 4.1.
 Upgrade recommendations: from The Kraken 0.2
 4.2.
 Upgrade recommendations: from The Kraken 0.3
 4.3.
 Upgrading from The Kraken 0.4, The Kraken 0.6-pre4 or The Kraken 0.6
-5. Building The Kraken
+5. Building and installing The Kraken
 5.1.
 Pre-requisites
 5.2.
-Building
+Building and installation
-6. Installation
+6. Wrapping
 6.1.
-Installation: V6 client
+Wrapping: V6 client
 6.2.
-Installation: V7 client
+Wrapping: V7 client
 6.3.
 Dynamic Load Balancing
-7. Uninstallation
+7. Unwrapping
 8. How do I know it's working?
 9. Known issues and caveats
 10. Support